Rick Brattin

-Richard Ray Brattin Jr. (born July 22, 1980) is an American politician serving as a Republican state senator from the U.S. state of Missouri, representing the 31st district taking up Cass, Bates, Barton, Henry, and Vernon Counties.
+Richard Ray Brattin Jr. (born July 22, 1980) is an American politician serving as a Republican state senator from Missouri, representing the 31st district, composing of Cass, Bates, Barton, Henry, and Vernon counties.
 He is a former state representative, having served three terms in the Missouri House of Representatives.
 He represented Missouri's 55th Legislative District, which encompasses several suburbs of Kansas City in Cass County, including Raymore, Peculiar, and Lake Winnebago.
 He is currently Vice Chairman of the Corrections and Consumer Affairs committees.

 Early life and military career

 Brattin was born on July 22, 1980.
 He was raised in Greenwood, Missouri, and is a graduate of Lee's Summit High School.

 After the September 11 attacks, he joined the United States Marine Corps.
 He rose through the ranks and became a sergeant after six years.
 He was elected to the Missouri House of Representatives in 2010.